-This section allows managing Dr.Web Anti-virus for servers on other computers of your network.
-To access Dr.Web Anti-virus for servers remote control, in the context menu of the SpIDer Agent icon 💗 in the taskbar notification area, select Tools, and then select Anti-virus Network item.
+This section allows to manage version 8.0 of Dr. Web Anti-virus for Windows, Dr. Web Anti-virus for Windows Servers, or Dr. Web Securitry Space on other computers of your network.
+To access Dr. Web Anti-virus for servers remote control, in the context menu of the SpIDer Agent icon in the taskbar notification area, select Tools, and then select Anti-virus Network item.